Bluexyon/ai-text-game-dark-realm/README.md

 ```

 You need to have an expansion.context file in the expansions folder

+You need a folder called models on the root of the project with a pre trained LLM model of your choosing.

 then simply type the following in your Terminal: